Nanolx/NanoDroid/README.md

      * `build-package u-gsync` to update Google Sync Adapters
      * `build-package pull` to update/re-download everything

-for apks downloaded from F-Droid or microG repository or from APK Mirror, `build-package` checks the SHA256 hash.
+for apks downloaded from F-Droid repositories or from APK Mirror, `build-package` checks the SHA256 hash.

 The `build-package` script additionally supports the following parameters: